-For example, in the report below the result path calculation calculates the percentage of difference based on the previous period.
-This causes the third column to become empty.
-In the image below, the column has been hidden.
+In the example report below, the result path calculation calculates the percentage of difference based on the previous period.

 You can customize the colors of your table in Colors.
 You can edit the background, header, rows, totals, subtotals, and table colors.
 You can choose your own colors or select from Explore's color palettes.

 Sorting data in tables